hasan8130/Facial-Recognition-Attendance-System/README.md

 ## FUTURE SCOPE

-1-To increase the accuracy further of the model trained in module 2 we can experiment with other classifiers such as KNN ,SVM, apart from the distance classifier used in the project.
+1-To increase the accuracy of the model trained in module 2 we can experiment with other classifiers such as KNN ,SVM, apart from the distance classifier used in the project.

-2- Integrate the software with the hardware components using proper camera modules such as ESP32 , and TinyML for model deployment .
+2- Integrating the software with the hardware components using proper camera modules such as ESP32 , and TinyML for model deployment .

 3- For database ,we can use solutions such as Cloud FireStore and other real time databases.
 Additionally, an android application can also be developed .